hisaylama/DSF_Lending_Club_Predictions/README.md

 The goal of this project is to enhance decision-making for loan approvals using data-driven insights.
 By applying machine learning models, we aim to:
 - Deploy a real-time scoring model that can provide instant financial decisions - "Approve or reject loan application"
 - Implications
-    - Minimize the risk of default by accurately predicting it based on the applicant's financial profile.
+    - Minimize the risk of default.
-    - Reduce operational costs by automating the decision-making process, allowing for rapid loan application assessments.
+    - Reduce operational costs by automating the decision-making process.

 ## Real-time Scoring Application
 The project explores the potential for a real-time scoring application that rates loan applicants as either 0 or 1.
 This score is determined by predictive models such as Random Forest and XGBoost, which classify applicants based on the likelihood of fulfilling loan repayment.